-Packera indecora occurs in cool, moist, sandy, gravelly to rocky conditions of northeastern Minnesota.
-Habitats are often further influenced by the climate modifying effects of Lake Superior and include: a streamside, a lakeside, sandstone canyon walls, an old logging dam, and cliff tops.
+Packera indecora occurs in cool, moist, sandy and gravelly to rocky conditions of northeastern Minnesota.
+Habitats are often further influenced by the climate modifying effects of Lake Superior and include a streamside, a lakeside, sandstone canyon walls, an old logging dam, and cliff tops.
 Across its range, P. indecora occurs along streams and in damp meadows and wet woodlands (Trock 2006); in coniferous and mixed, often rocky, woods and openings; and in cedar swamps.
-It is more often found in rocky, easily drained soils, than in permanently wet soils (Voss 1996).
+It is more often found in rocky and easily drained soils than in permanently wet soils (Voss 1996).

 Biology / Life History